 #4 – Granola – Granola that includes nuts, coconut, honey and all kinds of healthy ingredients is delicious.
 Just make sure that there are no added refined sugars.
 Stock up and include this in your bag of treats for the car!

 #5 – Nuts – Another staple that you can easily find while you make stops along the way…just be sure to stay away from peanuts and go with natural, unsalted almonds, walnuts, cashews, pistachios, etc. Even a handful will provide protein and fiber and help fill you up!
+See our recipe below on making a delicious Spicy Nut Mix.

 #6 – Jerky – Sometimes you just need something more substantial on your trip, and jerky is a solid choice – it is high in protein and doesn’t raise your insulin levels.
 You need to carefully check the labels here though to ensure a brand that isn’t full of high sodium ingredients – look for natural ingredients.
 Somewhere in Oklahoma or Texas we passed a road side stand selling homemade buffalo jerky and my husband offered to stop…unfortunately I am not as adventurous as some of my co-workers (Ashley for example has tried everything from antelope jerky to ostrich jerky!) and I was very content to nibble on my turkey jerky as we passed on by the buffalo jerky stand… I’ve included an easy, delicious anti-inflammatory recipe to make your own beef jerky (see below).